Hunter2030ZeRo/Wustite/README.md

 CPython is known to consume up to 75x more energy and run up to 76x slower than native C code [[1](#1)].
-Alternative runtimes have tried to close this gap via JIT compilation — PyPy pioneered the approach but development has largely stalled, while GraalPy remains active but suffers from poor C extension compatibility (NumPy, pandas, etc.) due to its non-CPython memory model.
+Alternative runtimes have tried to close this gap via JIT compilation — however, either their development has largely stalled, or remains active but suffers from poor C extension compatibility (NumPy, pandas, etc.) due to its non-CPython memory model.